BryanG13/DRFS-MIP/README.md

-# DRFS-MIP
+# DRFS-LNS: Demand-Responsive Feeder Service - MIP

-C++ implementation of a demand-responsive feeder scheduling model using Mixed Integer Programming (MIP).
-The MIp is solved using CPLEX.
+C++ implementation of a demand-responsive feeder scheduling model using Mixed Integer Programming (MIP) with lazy constraints.
+The MIP is solved using CPLEX.

 ## Overview